prg.528.research_interrupted.webp

 Rest In Power: Rest, Grief, and Resilience in the Times of Late Capitalism

-The participants imagine the dual phrase “Rest in Peace” / “Rest in Power” to highlight how it has been a daunting task for the living to “rest in peace” as they always “rest subjected to power.”
-How may the living get any rest while witnessing ongoing massacres / genocide / extinction / loss and as they constantly wake up into yet another cycle of burnout?
-And for the dead, is it possible to rest in peace or power while the causes and struggles in question are losing so much ground?
-What stories are being told by exhausted institutional bodies, the ghosts of what they might have been and will never become?
-What imaginaries, ambitions, and working methods do we need to get rid of in order to break the ever-deepening spell of depletion?
+The dual phrases of “Rest in Peace” and “Rest in Power” are imagined to highlight how it has been a daunting task for the living to “rest in peace” as they always “rest subjected to power.”
+How may the living get any rest while witnessing ongoing massacres, genocide, extinction, loss and as they constantly wake up into yet more cycles of burnout?
+And for the dead, is it possible to rest in peace or power while causes and struggles are losing so much ground?
+What stories are being told by exhausted institutional bodies—ghosts of what they might have been and will never become?
+What imaginaries, ambitions, and working methods need to be removed in order to break the ever-deepening spell of depletion?
+In working alongside one another in the past five months, what was realized as a subtle common thread between these participants, was how landscape, place, site, and the institutional body could act as a means to access loss and how thinking through these may be an invitation to move toward what is no longer accessible yet what requires grieving and remembrance.

 Arshak Harutyunyan, analogue photo, Baru